 Lacquer stains are a great addition to your arsenal of wood staining solutions.
 No need to sand coatings in between.

-For optimal results, take care when applying lacquer stain; if you spot any imperfections on the surface after application, simply wipe gently with a clean cloth until it’s smooth before adding that final touch.
+To get the best outcome, be meticulous during its application.
+If you spot any imperfections on the surface after application, simply wipe gently with a clean cloth until it’s smooth before adding that final touch.

 Polyurethane stains, or simply varnish stains, give you two great options: oil-based stains and water-based stains.

-Their fast drying time means that once each coat is applied, there’s no need to sand – plus any excess drip or mistakes can be wiped away straight away with varnish stains!
+Their fast drying time means that once each coat is applied, there’s no need to sand.
+Plus, any excess drip or mistakes can be wiped away straight away with varnish stains!